Special thanks to contributing members of Waterfront Park and Louisville Public Media.

 Please no outside alcohol, no coolers, no glass, no pets, and no tents!

 Where is Waterfront Wednesday?
-Waterfront Wednesday will be held twice a month at the Big Four Lawn at Waterfront Park, located next to the Big Four Pedestrian Bridge.
+Waterfront Wednesday will be held once a month at the Big Four Lawn at Waterfront Park, located next to the Big Four Pedestrian Bridge.

 I’m coming from out of town – how do I get there, what should I put in my GPS?
 The Waterfront Development Corporation folks have exact GPS coordinates and directions from every, well, direction.